nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Format: `recommend`

-Find recipes that share common ingredients with what is in your ingredient inventory.
+Find recipes that share common ingredients with what is in your ingredients inventory.
 Recipes are then recommended from having the highest percentage of shared common ingredients to the least.